Computer/IT Services Orientation

 - Don’t use streaming music services on campus.
 This reduces the broadband Internet signal that’s available for everyone.

-- You should buy at least one USB portable drive, usually called a flash drive or thumb drive.
-These small devices can be purchased for just a few dollars for a smaller (2 GB, or gigabyte) size that should be sufficient for your file saving needs.
-These are especially important if you use the campus computers – you’ll need to ability to save and take your work with you when you leave.
+- You should have at least one USB portable drive, usually called a flash drive or thumb drive.
+These small devices can be purchased for just a few dollars for a smaller (4 GB, or gigabyte) size that should be sufficient for your file saving needs.

 - Are you on Twitter?
 So are we!
 Follow us @nmsugrants to keep up with campus announcements and notifications.
 And maybe some surprises.

 - Would you like to get peer tutoring but don’t want to drive to campus?
-Starting next week, the Student Success Center peer tutors, Kelly and Larisa, will be available to tutor via Skype.
+The Student Success Center peer tutors are available to tutor via Skype.
 Contact the Student Success Center for information.